Graduate Studies in Business

 MB 553 Leadership in Society3

-This course provides a comprehensive and final review of essential leadership theories, tools, and applications.
-Students will implement the concepts of Design Think Methodology in a capstone project through intensive experiential learning where students are charged with crafting a creative solution to an identified societal problem.
-This project will underscore that leadership is not about you but rather the impact you can have on others.
+This course provides a comprehensive and final,review of essential leadership theories, tools,,and applications.
+Students will implement the,concepts of design think methodology in a capstone,project through intensive experiential learning,where students are charged with crafting a,creative solution to an identified societal,problem.
+This project will underscore that,leadership is not about you but, rather the impact,you can have on others.
+Prerequisites: MB-552.

-This course provides a comprehensive review of essential leadership concepts, tools, and applications, focusing on the theory and fundamental concepts of Adaptive Leadership.
-We will examine the theory of Adaptive Leadership, explore leadership from a faith-based perspective, and study the life and leadership of historically prominent thinkers and activists to discover the motivations, psychological development, and pathways to actualization among leaders.
+This course provides a comprehensive review of,essential leadership concepts, tools and,applications, focusing on the theory and,fundamental concepts of adaptive leadership.
+We,will examine the theory of adaptive leadership,,explore leadership from a faith-based perspective,,and study the life and leadership of historically,prominent thinkers and activists to discover the,motivations, psychological development and,pathways to actualization among leaders.
+For,Institute of Leadership fellows only.

-This course provides a comprehensive review of essential leadership concepts, tools, and applications and will focus on the theory and fundamental concepts of Servant Leadership.
-We will examine the theory of Servant Leadership.
-We will examine the theory of Servant Leadership, explore leadership from a faith-based perspective, and study the life and leadership of pivotal past presidents, classical thinkers and human rights activists.
-This course will examine organizational theory surround teams, highlight effective tools, and study some of the great teams of business through both a theoretical as well as philosophical perspective.
+This course provides a comprehensive review of,essential leadership concepts, tools, and,applications and will focus on the theory and,fundamental concepts of servant leadership.
+We,will examine the theory of servant leadership,,explore leadership from a faith-based perspective,,and study the life and leadership of pivotal past,presidents, classical thinkers and human rights,activists.
+This course will examine organizational,theory surround teams, highlight effective tools,,and study some of the great teams of business,through both a theoretical as well as,philosophical perspective.
+For Institute of,Leadership fellows only.

 MB 562 Dynamics of Organizational Effectiveness3